Marko Ilić (footballer, born 1998)

-Marko Ilić (Марко Илић; born 3 February 1998) is a Serbian football goalkeeper who plays for Colorado Rapids on loan from Kortrijk.
+Marko Ilić (Марко Илић; born 3 February 1998) is a Serbian professional footballer who plays as a goalkeeper for Belgian Pro League club Kortrijk.

 Club career

 Vojvodina

 Born in Novi Sad, Ilić passed Vojvodina youth school and joined the first team during the 2015–16 Serbian SuperLiga season at the age of 17.
 He was used as a reserve option sitting on the bench a couple of times until the end of a season, without official appearances.
 He spent a short part of his career on loan at Serbian League Vojvodina side Cement Beočin.
 Having spent first half of the 2016–17 season serving as a youth team first choice keeper, and a senior team backup keeper, in the second half of the season Ilić was sent on loan to Proleter Novi Sad.
 In summer 2017 he returned to the first team, being licensed with Vojvodina for the 2017–18 UEFA Europa League qualifications and the domestic competitions.
-On 8 December 2017, Ilić signed his first professional contract with the club, penning a three-year-deal.
+On 8 December 2017, Ilić signed his first professional contract with the club, penning a three-year deal.
 Ilić made his debut for Vojvodina in a 6–1 away win over Čukarički on 17 May 2018.

 Voždovac

-On 2 August 2018, Marko Ilić signed a three-year-deal with Voždovac.
+On 2 August 2018, Marko Ilić signed a three-year deal with Voždovac.